Private cardiology clinics in Ashford, Margate, Maidstone and South London

 • Fluid retention leading to swollen legs and abdomen is a common symptom of many medical conditions.
 Many people also experience mild swelling of the lower limbs after prolonged standing, or during hot weather.
 A key difference is that “normal” lower limb swelling tends to go down overnight and is not “progressive”; i.e. it does not get worse day after day.

-Progressive fluid retention is often a sign of heart failure, a condition where the heart does not pump enough blood to meet the demands of the body.
+In a heart clinic, progressive fluid retention is often a sign of heart failure, a condition where the heart does not pump enough blood to meet the demands of the body.
 In this condition, weakness of the heart causes changes in the kidneys leading to fluid retention and ultimately to swollen limbs and weight gain as water is retained in the body instead of being passed as urine.

 Other conditions can mimic the fluid retention of heart failure.
 A typical workup for oedema (the medical word for fluid retention) will include blood tests to make sure that the fluid retention is not due to an underlying kidney or liver problem.
 In general practice, a blood test called NT-proBNP is used to give a rough idea of whether the heart is pumping effectively or not.